-Whatever it is that you or your business has to offer, a snazzy advertising and marketing campaign can only go so far.
+Whatever it is that you or your business has to offer, a snazzy marketing campaign can only go so far.
 Real reviews from real people can still be the difference between ‘make or break’, and in this day and age, they can come from just about anyone.

 Past and current customers can leave their thoughts on sites like Trip Advisor and share them with friends via their own social media channels.
-Meanwhile, journalists and local bloggers share their trusted opinions via their blogs, media outlets and social platforms.
+Meanwhile, journalists and bloggers share their trusted opinions via their blogs, media outlets and social platforms.

 Over time, every single review helps to paint a picture about what new customers can expect from your business.
 In fact, it has never been easier to find out in a couple of clicks what other other customers – and influencers – really think.

 In a close-knit city like Cardiff, it’s worth keeping in mind how powerful word-of-mouth can still be, too.